osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

   a list with a non-optional element type.
 For example, if the type of the original list is `List<ComponentInstance?>`, then the resulting list will have the type `List<ComponentInstance>`.

+The following members only apply to lists that have tuples with at least on optional in the tuple such as `List<(String, Long?)>`:

+* `filterTupleElementsPresent`: Filters the elements of the list in which all fields of the tuple have values.
+If at least one tuple field does not have a value, then that tuple is filtered out and it is not included in the resulting list.
+The return type is the same as the original list except with all of the optional types unwrapped.
+For example, if the original list is `List<(String, Long?)>`, then the resulting list will have the type `List<(String, Long)>`.

 #### LongRange

 The `LongRange` type is backed by the Java type `org.osate.contract.typing.RangeValueHolder` and has the following